Empirical or Invariant Risk Minimization? A Sample Complexity Perspective: Sample Complexity of Invariant Risk Minimization

-If $\epsilon=0$, then the two formulations in \eqref{eqn: IRM_grad_cons} and \eqref{eqn: IRM_cons_swap} are equivalent.
+If $\epsilon=0$, then \eqref{eqn: IRM_grad_cons} and \eqref{eqn: IRM_cons_swap} are equivalent.
 In all the optimizations so far, the expectations are computed w.r.t.\ the distributions $\mathbb{P}^{e}$, which are unknown.
-Therefore, we develop an empirical version of \eqref{eqn: IRM_cons_swap} below and call it empirical IRM (EIRM).
+Therefore, we develop an empirical version of \eqref{eqn: IRM_cons_swap} below (in \eqref{eqn: EIRM_cons_swap}) and call it empirical IRM (EIRM).
 We replace $R$ and $R^{'}$ with empirical estimators $\hat{R}$ and $\hat{R}^{'}$ respectively.
 For $R$ we use a simple plugin estimator (sample mean of loss across all the samples in $D$).
-For $R^{'}$ we construct a somewhat different estimator than a plugin estimator (details in the supplement) as it permits the use of standard concentration inequalities.
+For $R^{'}$ we construct a new estimator that enables the use of standard concentration inequalities.
 Define a set $\hat{\mathcal{S}}^{\mathsf{IV}}(\epsilon) =\{\Phi\;|\;\hat{R}^{'}(\Phi) \leq \epsilon, \Phi\in \mathcal{H}_{\Phi}\}$.
-EIRM is stated as

 If we replaced $\hat{\mathcal{S}}^{\mathsf{IV}}(\epsilon)$ with $\mathcal{H}_{\Phi}$ in \eqref{eqn: EIRM_cons_swap}, then we get the standard ERM.
 ERM aims to solve $\min_{\Phi \in \mathcal{H}_{\Phi}} \hat{R}(\Phi)$.
 The sample complexity analysis of ERM aims to understand the distance between the empirical solutions and the expected solutions as a function of the number of samples.
 Similarly, we seek to understand the relationship between solutions of \eqref{eqn: EIRM_cons_swap} and \eqref{eqn: IRM_cons_swap}.